soxaholix-pointer/place_tux/linux.md

 - It respects you freedom and privacy.

 - You can see every line of code it uses, so you can be sure there is no backdoor or keylogger.
-(The NSA tried to get a backdoor into linux, but failed)
+(The NSA tried 3 times to get a backdoor into linux, but failed)

 - It runs on older computers, saving them from the landfill.